Khazmatrix/Lunch-Time-Reminder/ReadMe.md

     </CalendarTrigger>
   </Triggers>
   ```
-* `Lunch Time.xml` file is a configuration file for Task Scheduler, you can import manualy by clicking the `/Task Scheduler shortcut/Task Scheduler.lnk`.
+* `Lunch Time.xml` file is a configuration file for Task Scheduler.
+* You can import manualy by clicking the `/Task Scheduler shortcut/Task Scheduler.lnk`.